savaralajyoshna/COVID-19-and-Employee-Burnout-A-Data-driven-Analysis/README.md

 # COVID-19-and-Employee-Burnout-A-Data-driven-Analysis

-Project Title: Employee Burnout Analysis during the COVID-19 Pandemic
+Project Title: COVID-19 and Employee Burnout: A Data-driven Analysis

 Overview:
 This project focuses on analyzing the impact of the COVID-19 pandemic on employee burnout, particularly within the IT sector.
 The objective is to gain insights into the prevalence of burnout, understand contributing factors, and develop strategies to mitigate its occurrence.
-The analysis utilizes openly available data from Kaggle, which includes employee-related attributes such as ID, date of joining, gender, company type, WFH availability, designation, resource allocation, mental fatigue score, and burn rate.
+The analysis utilizes openly available data from Kaggle, which includes employee-related attributes such as ID, date of joining, gender, company type, WFH availability, designation, resource allocation, mental fatigue score, and burn rate.Link to the dataset https://www.kaggle.com/datasets/blurredmachine/are-your-employees-burning-out .

 Key Features:
 1. Data Analysis: The project involves exploratory data analysis, visualizations, and statistical techniques to uncover patterns, correlations, and trends related to burnout.